everledger/fabkit/README.md

 ## Contributing (last but not least!)

-We, the Fabric's team, are doing our best to put new features on the shelf as soon as they come out and provide the community with a great user experience, however, we are not fulltime dedicated to the job and that is why we need your help!
+We, the Fabkit team, are doing our best to put new features on the shelf as soon as they come out and provide the community with a great user experience, however, we are not fulltime dedicated to the job and that is why we need your help!

 If you think there are things you will like to see in the next release and you would like to contribute, you are more than welcome!